OguzPastirmaci/kubernetes-oci-azure-interconnect/docs/kubeflow-setup.md

 volume-test   1/1       Running   0          3s
 ```

-The pod was just for testing, so we can delete it:
+7. The pod was just for testing, so we can delete it:

 ```console
 kubectl delete -f https://raw.githubusercontent.com/rancher/local-path-provisioner/master/examples/pod.yaml
 ```

-We need to set this configuration as the default StorageClass:
+8. We need to set this configuration as the default StorageClass:

 ```console
 kubectl patch storageclass local-path -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'
 ```

+## Deploying Kubeflow

-Download the kfctl v0.7.0 release from the Kubeflow releases page: (https://github.com/kubeflow/kubeflow/releases/tag/v0.7.0)
+1. Download the kfctl v0.7.0 release from the Kubeflow releases page: (https://github.com/kubeflow/kubeflow/releases/tag/v0.7.0)

-Unpack the tar ball:
+2. Unpack the tar ball:

 ```console
 tar -xvf kfctl_v0.7.0_<platform>.tar.gz
 ```

-Create environment variables to make the deployment process easier:
+3. Create environment variables to make the deployment process easier:

 ```sh
 # The following command is optional.
 It adds the kfctl binary to your path.